 Innovate UK should be seen as a potential funding source for any academic working to apply their research with industry partners – and especially so when the industry partners are active in R&D and capable of leading and managing a project.
 However, it is important to understand that Innovate UK has different priorities to the Research Councils – more directly linked to stimulating investment in R&D and growing the economy – and that this means that application templates tend to emphasise the business case and issues like scaleability and route to market, rather than focusing on the track record of the researchers involved.

-Much of the grant funding provided by Innovate UK is streamed via a standard set of schemes:
+Much of the grant funding provided by Innovate UK is streamed via a standard set of schemes.
+A short academic guide for Innovate UK applications is available:

 The Smart Grants scheme is Innovate UK’s core funding model for business-led collaborative R&D. With regular deadlines roughly every two months, this scheme is not limited to a particular industry or technology area, so competition can be high.